AgnesaP/Stroke_Prediction_Application/README.md

 * scikit_learn==1.2.0
 * seaborn==0.12.2
 * streamlit==1.17.0
+* Internet Browser

 ### Installing

-* Download the project, run Stroke_Prediction.py to execute the web app.
+* To see and edit the source code, download the project, run Stroke_Prediction.py to execute the web app.
 Open Stroke_Prediction_Project.ipynb to see how the model is trained.
+* If used only for running the app, no installation is needed.

 ### Executing program